mikerik/gik2f8-h21mieri-labb1/README.md

 In order to run this project, you will need to have the following installed:

-- Google Chrome, Mozilla Firefox, Microsoft Edge or similar
+- A web browser such as [Google Chrome](https://www.google.com/chrome/), [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/), [Microsoft Edge](https://www.microsoft.com/en-us/edge) or similar.

 ## Usage

 To use this project, follow these steps:

-1. Open the index.html file in a web browser
+1. Open the [index.html](index.html) file in a web browser
-2. Search for a book
+2. Search for an author or a book title
 3. Move your cursor over any of the books in the generated list

 ## Contributing